alexkmbk/1CI/README.md

 If a data processor is intended to be connected to “Actions” catalog, it should provide several export functions:

-Run(LogLineNumber, CommonParams, Action, ActionParams, ShowMessages), where
+Run(LogLineNumber, CommonParams, Action, ActionParams, ShowMessages) where

 LogLineNumber - serial number of event.